Get

 1. Start With Damage Assessment

-Before you do any fixing, check the door to know exactly what you’re dealing with.
+First, check the door to see exactly what you’re dealing with.
 Hopefully, the dog didn’t completely ruin it.
-If the claw grooves are deep, a single layer of paint won’t cut it; instead, you’ll have to buff it out first and then cover the scratches with wood or wax filler.
+If the claw grooves are deep, a single layer of paint won’t cut it; you’ll have to buff it out first and then cover the scratches with a wood or wax filler.
 While you’re at it, check the frame as well.
-To see everything clearly, grab a rag or towel, apply some hardwood cleaner to it, and get to work.
+To see everything clearly, grab a rag or towel, apply hardwood cleaner to it, and get to work.

 man checking wooden door